Juniper/contrail-tripleo-heat-templates/README.md

 This list will be needed on the undercloud VM later on.
 With that the control plane VM KVM host preparation is done.

-## undercloud preparation on the KVM host hosting the undercloud VM
+## Undercloud preparation on the KVM host hosting the undercloud VM

 The undercloud VM can be installed on one of the three KVM hosts or on a
 different one.

-### set password & subscription information
+### Set password & subscription information
 ```
 export USER=<YOUR_RHEL_SUBS_USER>
 export PASSWORD=<YOUR_RHEL_SUBS_PWD>